sweisss/sweisss.github.io/projects/smarthubfordumblights.md

 as a set of prescribed steps that must be strictly followed.
 Feel free to take any or all sections as inspiration and adapt them to your own project.

+The GitHub repository for the project is located [here](https://github.com/sweisss/rpi-smart-hub).

 ### Contents
 - [Background](#background)
 - [Setting Up the MQTT Broker](#setting-up-the-mqtt-broker)